 Before we get into the nitty-gritty of different marketing channels in later blogs, I thought it worthwhile to mention ‘marketing audits’.
 Everyone has heard of audits, right?

 Usually the ‘audit’ word is connected to ‘finance’ and is considering a boring nuisance.
-However a Marketing Audit is seldom mentioned, but is an essential and vital cog in the business machine for both big companies and SMEs on the basis that everything must be regularly assessed, modified and, if necessary, discarded.
+However a Marketing Audit (or Marketing MOT if you prefer) is seldom mentioned, but is an essential and vital cog in the business machine for both big and small companies on the basis that everything must be regularly assessed, modified and, if necessary, discarded.

 1: To recognise which marketing strategies are working and which aren’t?